microsoft/graphitation/packages/supermassive/README.md

 }
 ```

-However, now that we can compile the operation to code ahead-of-time, and no longer need the operation AST during execution, we can eliminate it entirely and compile the component to refer to the compiled version of the document instead:
+However, now that we can compile the operation to code ahead-of-time, and no longer need the operation AST during execution, we can eliminate the document entirely and compile the component to refer to the compiled version of the document instead:

 ```tsx
 function CurrentUser() {